rmhsilva/rmhsilva.github.io/content/essays/new-countries.md

 Where will it be?

 * When this thing is reified, where will it physically be?
 Which countries will allow such a self-governing state to exist in their territory?
-* One option to start: take, for example, a small US state, and convince enough people of influence there to join, so that, over time, this state effectively _turns into_ the Balajis-state.
+* One option to start: take, for example, a small US state, and convince enough people of influence there to join, so that, over time, this state effectively _turns into_ the Balaji-state.
 The new state would have to abide by the same federal laws, but internally would be full of the new state values and culture.
 This probably isn't optimal as US immigration laws will prevent many people from taking part.
 * Instead of congregating in one place, the more likely (and simpler) scenario is that this society would congregate in multiple physical places simultaneously.
 This could begin with local meetups over the next year or two.
 The people attending those meetups would be the early-adopters, and those keen to build, so would probably be keen to, for example, move close together, begin working together in spare time, etc.

 How soon could this all happen?